dmccuskey/DMC-Corona-Library/README.md

 API: http://docs.davidmccuskey.com/display/docs/dmc_objects.lua

+**Examples**

-_There are several examples in the folder 'examples/dmc_objects/' which show how to setup OOP structures in Lua.
+There are several examples in the folder 'examples/dmc_objects/' which show how to setup OOP structures in Lua.
 Among these are some original Corona examples which have been modified to use `dmc_objects` and fit into an OOP style of programming.
-This will make it easy to see how to move your projects to be object-oriented as well._
+This will make it easy to see how to move your projects to be object-oriented as well.